-Proline levels were determined using the acid ninhydrin method proposed by Bates et al. in 1973 [9].
-To create the sample extract, 0.5 grams of fresh leaf were blended in 10 ml of 3% aqueous sulphosalicylic acid.
-After filtering the mixture, 2 ml of the filtrate was combined with 2 ml each of acetic acid and acid ninhydrin in a test tube.
-The mixture underwent heating at 100°C for an hour in a water bath.
-Subsequently, the reaction was halted by immersing the test tubes in an ice bath for 10 minutes.
-After adding 4 ml of toluene and thorough stirring, the toluene-containing chromatophore was gathered, brought to room temperature, and its absorbance at 520 nm was measured using toluene as a reference.
-By preparing a range of proline standards using L-proline powder and constructing a standard curve, the proline content in the sample was determined.
+Proline levels were determined using the acid ninhydrin method proposed by Bates et al. 1973 [9].
+To prepare the sample extract, 0.5 grams of fresh leaf tissue were homogenized in 10 ml of 3% aqueous sulphosalicylic acid.
+The mixture was then flitered, and 2 ml of the filtrate was combined with 2 ml each of acetic acid and acid ninhydrin in a test tube.
+The mixture was heated in the water bath at 100°C for one hour.
+Subsequently, the reaction was stopped by immersing the test tubes in an ice bath for 10 minutes.
+Afterward, 4 ml of toluene was added, and the mixture was stirred thoroughly.
+The toluene-containing chromatophore was gathered, brought to room temperature, and its absorbance at 520 nm was measured using toluene as a reference.
+The proline content in the sample was determined by preparing a series of proline standards using L-proline powder and constructing a standard curve.

 Proline content μmol/g =μ proline/ml× ml toluene115.5×5g sample